ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 If you need to rename your resources after they are created, modify the ``input.auto.tfvars`` file to change the names and run ``terraform plan`` and ``terraform apply`` again.
 Do not use the {{site.data.keyword.cloud_notm}} Dashboard and user interface to modify your VPC after it is created.
 The Terraform scripts create a complete solution and selectively modifying resources with the user interface might cause unexpected results.

 If you need to remove your VPC, go to your project folder and run ``terraform destroy``.

-## Procedure for Schematics interface
-{: #bw4hana-automation-schematics}
-{: ui}

-Use these steps to configure the  SAP BW/4HANA on your existing VPC by using the Schematics user interface.
-The scripts can take 1 - 2 hours to complete.

-1. From the IBM Cloud menu, select [Schematics](https://cloud.ibm.com/schematics/overview).
-2. Click **Create workspace**.
-3. On the **Specify template** page:
-    * Enter the URL for the Schematics interface.
-    * Select the **Terraform version**.
-    * Click **Next**.
-4. On the **Workspace details** page:
-    * Enter a name for the workspace.
-    * Select a **Resource group**.
-    * Select a **Location** for your workspace.
-The workspace location does not have to match the resource location.
-    * Select **Next**.
-5. Select **Create** to create your workspace.
-6. On the workspace **Settings** page, in the Input variables section, review the default input variables and provide values that match your solution:
-     * Your API key
-     * Your private SSH key from your local machine
-     * The ID for the SSH key that you created and uploaded to IBM Cloud.
-Enter the SSH key ID in square brackets and quotation marks, for example [ "ibmcloud_ssh_key_UUID1","ibmcloud_ssh_key_UUID2",... ].
-     * The floating IP address for your bastion server.
-     * The Region for your resources
-     * The Zone for your resources
-     * Whether to use an existing VPC or create one
-     * Whether to use an existing subnet
-     * Whether to create new port only when a new subnet is created
-     * TCP port range, nimimun and maximum
-     * VPC name
-     * Subnet name
-     * Security group name
-     * Hostname
-     * Profile
-     * Image
-     * Minimal recommended disk sizes
-     * SAP HANA main password - This password must be 8 - 14 characters, upper and lowercase letters, a number, and a special character.
-     * SAP main password - This password must be 10 - 14 characters, upper and lowercase letters, a number, and a special character that is not an exclamation point.
-     * Click **Save changes**.

-     For a more detailed description of each of the parameters, check the GitHub repo readme file, chapter “Input parameter file”.
-Also, make sure to mark the parameters that contain sensitive information like passwords, API, and ssh private keys as "sensitive". these paramters are marked as “sensitive” in the readme file, under “Input parameter file”.

-7. On the workspace Settings page, click **Generate plan**.
-Wait for the plan to complete.
-8. Click **View log** to review the log files of your Terraform execution plan.
-9. Apply your Terraform template by clicking **Apply plan**.
-10. Review the log file to ensure that no errors occurred during the provisioning, modification, or deletion process.

 ## Related information
 {: #bw4-automation-related-info}